 Department of Strategy and Innovation

 Lars holds a master from University of Copenhagen and received his PhD from Copenhagen Business School.
-He has previously been an associate professor at Bocconi University, and a visiting scholar to universities such as Stanford University and MIT.
+He has previously been an associate professor at Bocconi University, and a visiting scholar to universities such as Stanford University, MIT, and NASA Tournament Lab at Harvard University.
+He is currently a visiting scholar at Laboratory for Innovation Science at Harvard (LISH).

-His work has been featured in media ranging from Financial Times and Fast Company to Nature and Science.
-His research has been published in a variety of management journals.
+His work has been published in a variety of management journals, and it has been featured in media ranging from Financial Times and Fast Company to Nature and Science.

 - Jeppesen, L.B. and Lakhani, K.R., (2010) Marginality and Problem Solving Effectiveness in Broadcast Search, Organization Science, 21 (5) 1016-1033.